Prashanth-Devarahatti/SurvillianceBot/README.md

 # Survilliance Bot Webmiever (KATTAPPA)

 Webmiwer is a web-based robot control system that allows you to control a Raspberry Pi-based robot remotely through a web interface.
-You can stream live camera feed from the robot and send movement commands using buttons on the web page.
+You can stream live camera feed from the robot and send movement commands using buttons on the web page connected to same network.

 ## Dependencies: